Mae Nam, Thailand: What to pack, what to wear, and when to go [2024]

 • Travel neck support pillow

-A plug adapter that supports outlet types A, B, C and O. It's important that you pick the right kind.
-Many adapters on sale are simply plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A, B, C and O. Make sure to find the necessary kind.
+The majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

 October

-If you visit Mae Nam during October, you may find that it is constantly hot and very rainy.
+If you visit Mae Nam during October, you might see that it can be very hot and very rainy.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the 70s F (mid 20s C).
 In terms of precipitation, you can expect it to rain about two thirds of the time.

 What to wear/what to pack: